How to Make Mixed Fruit Jam or Jelly

 Measure the mashed fruit and add to a large heavy pot.
 Thawed fruits release their juices faster and easier than fresh fruit, which is a nice side benefit of freezing those random pieces of fruit until you were ready to make homemade mixed fruit jam.

 Measure the sugar into a separate bowl.
-Again, I don't use as much sugar as the directions call for.
+Again, I don't use as much sugar as the directions call for, but that's up to you.
 I just can't make myself use more sugar than fruit.

 Sure Jell also sells no-sugar pectin for use in low-sugar and no-sugar recipes, so if you're like me and prefer not to use that much sugar in your jam, you might want to pick up a box.
 Amazon carries no-sugar pectin, but you'd have to buy six boxes at a time.